orangemug/micro-github/README.md

 REDIRECT_URL=https://google.com
 # Optional: Specify the GitHub host when using GitHub Enterprise
 GH_HOST=github.my-company.com
+# Optional: The GitHub API scope to use use
+GH_SCOPE=repo
 ```

 > Create an application on GitHub [here](https://github.com/settings/applications/new) to get your client id and secret if you haven't done that already.